vickphat/code-refactor/README.md

     * Added comments to the CSS file to detail what each class does.

     * Put the file into semantic order.

+    * Changed header from a class to a element selector.

     * Added new class called "content-style"